 Telephone equipment, e-mail addresses, intranet and internet along with internal social networks are provided by the company primarily for work-related assignments.
 They are a tool and a company resource.
 They can be used within the applicable legal regulations and internal company policies.
 In the event of authorized use for private purposes, the laws on secrecy of telecommunications and the relevant national telecommunication laws must be observed if applicable.

 There will be no general monitoring of telephone and e-mail communications or intranet/ internet use.
 To defend against attacks on the IT infrastructure or individual users, protective measures can be implemented for the connections to the FPT Software network that block technically harmful content or that analyze the attack patterns.
 For security reasons, the use of telephone equipment, e-mail addresses, the intranet/internet and internal social networks can be logged for a temporary period.
 Evaluations of this data from a specific person can be made only in a concrete, justified case of suspected violations of laws or policies of FPT Software.
 The evaluations can be conducted only by investigating departments while ensuring that the principle of proportionality is met.
 The relevant national laws must be observed.

-This policy should be reviewed and evaluated annually to reflect the latest status of international standards, legal regulations, technologies, and businesses, and to ensure the timeliness of personal data management practices.
+This policy should be reviewed and evaluated twice a year to reflect the latest status of international standards, legal regulations, technologies, and businesses, and to ensure the timeliness of personal data management practices.

-This policy should be based on an announcement process that will enable personnel to understand the relevant principles and provisions of the personal data protection management policy so that they can follow it.
+This policy is based on an announcement process that will enable personnel to understand the relevant principles and provisions of the personal data protection management policy so that they can follow it.